KMPX 106.9, San Francisco

-The original disc jockey at pioneering free-form FM station KMPX (106.9) in the February 1967 was Larry Miller, who also served as the artist for this handbill advertising his all-night show on the station, for which he earned $45 a week.
+The first “hip voice” heard on KMPX (106.9 FM) in February 1967 belonged to Larry Miller, who also served as the artist for this handbill (above) advertising his all-night show on the station, for which he earned $45 a week.

 Described in Susan Krieger’s monumental history of the station, “Hip Capitalism,” as “comic in personality and eclectic in musical style,” Miller simply referred to his approach as “Folk Rock,” as further proclaimed here in the flowing letters surrounding the central photograph on the bill.